 - 7.4 Although there is no designated Conservation Area in the Neighbourhood Area, properties along The Street and the environment in which they sit do, in combination, have distinct qualities that are of high environmental value.
 A number of the non-designated heritage assets identified in Policy RSA 7 are located north of The Street and this area also has a blanket Tree Preservation Order covering it.
-Appendix 1 provides further information about the special qualities of this area. - 7.5 In the light of these special qualities, the Neighbourhood Plan designates the area on the northern side of The Street, as identified on Map 4, as a Special Character Area.
+Appendix 1 provides further information about the special qualities of this area. - Neighbourhood Plan designates the area on the northern side of The Street, as identified on Map 4, as a Special Character Area.
 The designation does not have a statutory status but development proposals that do not take account of the built and natural qualities of this area could have a significant wider impact on its character and will not be supported.
 The second part of Policy RSA8 highlights the approach which will be taken through the development management process.
 Where appropriate, any public interest benefits which arise from a proposed development will be considered against the harm which may arise.